Overview - What are single-gene disorders?

 - Targeted molecular therapy may be available for the specific genetic mutation that can help to improve patient outcomes.

 Products related to Exome sequencing of single-gene disorders

-For clinical researchers looking to utilize the WES approach in their own studies, Eurofins Genomics offers a complete service package with INVIEW Core Exome (37 Mb) or the INVIEW Whole Exome (60 Mb).
-The products offer highly efficient exome capture and high fidelity NGS on the Illumina platform and professional BioIT analysis, including optional use of QIAGEN’s QCI Interpret Translational tool.
+For clinical researchers looking to utilize the WES approach in their own studies, Eurofins Genomics offers a complete service package with INVIEW Exome.
+The product offers highly efficient exome capture and high fidelity NGS on the Illumina platform and professional BioIT analysis, including optional use of QIAGEN’s QCI Interpret Translational tool.

 Did you know that we at Eurofins Genomics offer broad range of next-generation sequencing services, such as the INVIEW Transcriptome Ultra Low.